 Be The Change – September to January

 Schools, parishes, children’s and youth groups are invited to take part in Be the Change days during the autumn and winter terms.
-Resources are being provided for you to hold a Be Carbon Free day, a Be Vocal day (to share messages for the leaders at COP26), a Be Plastic Free day and Be Glitter Free for Christmas (to reduce microplastic pollution).
-The actions taken and messages for leaders will shared, shining a spotlight on responses to the climate and environment crises.
-We’ll also open an Ideas Bank to collect lesson and session plans on environmental and climate issues, to be shared to inspire other teachers and group leaders.
+Resources are being provided for you to hold a Be Carbon Free day, a Be Vocal day (to share messages for MPs), have a Glitter Free Christmas (to reduce microplastic pollution) and a Be Plastic Free day in January.
+Please contribute successful lesson and session plans on environmental and climate issues to our Ideas Bank, to be shared to inspire other teachers and group leaders.

 YCCN Relay to COP26 – passed through our diocese in July and August

-The Relay to COP26 is a youth-led initiative to raise awareness of climate justice and the need for bold commitments at COP26.
+The Relay to COP26 was a youth-led initiative to raise awareness of climate justice and the need for bold commitments at COP26.
 Many of our parishes were able to #RiseToTheMoment and support it as it passed by.
-This page recorded the Relay’s progress through our diocese.
-Do pray that the pilgrims’ message is heard as they continue on to Glasgow.
+This page recorded the Relay’s progress through our diocese on their way to Glasgow.